SAMortazavi/SAMortazavi/README.md

 📚 Master's student at Sharif University of Technology 🎓 | Passionate about Deep Learning 🧠, Neuroscience 🌟, and Signal processing | Exploring the intersection of AI and brain science 🤖🧬 | Sharing code, research, and insights on GitHub 📦 | Let's collaborate and learn together! 🚀<br/>

+📧 Interested in viewing my resume for a potential position at your company?
+Since many of my projects are freelance and housed in private repositories, please feel free to reach out via email.
+I'll be glad to provide access for your review.<br/>

 🧰 Toolbox <br/>
 <br/>
 <img src='https://github.com/devicons/devicon/blob/master/icons/python/python-original-wordmark.svg' alt='Python' width= 90px height=90px>